UniMath/agda-unimath/src/finite-algebra/finite-semigroups.lagda.md

   associative-mul-Semigroup-𝔽 = associative-mul-Semigroup semigroup-Semigroup-𝔽
 ```

+## Properties

-### Equip a finite type with a structure of semigroup
+### There is a finite number of ways to equip a finite type with a structure of semigroup

 ```agda
 structure-semigroup-𝔽 :